 How do I apply to the program?

 Candidates for residency should have completed an academic program in pharmacy at an ACPE accredited pharmacy school and must be eligible for full licensure in Oregon within two months of starting the program (for licensure information, visit www.pharmacy.state.or.us).
 All application materials should be submitted through PhORCAS.
-Candidates must provide official transcripts from all professional pharmacy education, a completed application form, a personal statement, and they must coordinate the submission of recommendations from three references using both the standardized reference form located in PhORCAS AND Letters of Recommendation.
+Candidates must provide official transcripts from all professional pharmacy education, a completed application form, a personal statement, and they must coordinate the submission of recommendations from three references using the standardized reference form located in PhORCAS.
 OHSU participates in the; applicants are required to be registered in the match before they will be invited for interview.
 In the event of a non-matched position, OHSU will open its application process to qualified candidates still seeking residency training.

 When are applications due?